Test-Time Training on Nearest Neighbors for Large Language Models: Results for GPT-2-Small on split sequences

-Here we show the results where we split each sequence in half, use the first part for querying nearest neighbors, and the second part for evaluation.
-If the sequence is more than twice the maximum sequence length, then we use the first part of length equal to the maximum sequence length for querying and the rest for evaluation.
-We focus on the small GPT2 model available on HuggingFace at \url{https://huggingface.co/gpt2}.
-We used a learning rate of {\tt 2e-5} in conjunction with the Adam optimizer with $\epsilon$ value {\tt 1e-08}.
+Here we show the results where we split each sequence in half, using the first part for retrieval and the second part for evaluation.
+If the sequence is more than twice the maximum sequence length, then our first part has length equal to the maximum sequence length, and the second part is the rest.
+For these results, we focus on the small \mbox{GPT-2} model.

+The model is available on HuggingFace at \url{https://huggingface.co/gpt2}.
+We use a learning rate of {\tt 2e-5} for the Adam optimizer with $\epsilon$ value {\tt 1e-08}.
 The maximum sequence length of the model is $1048$ tokens.

-\section{All results for GPT2-Large}
+\section{All results for \mbox{GPT-2}-Large}

 The model is available on HuggingFace at \url{https://huggingface.co/gpt2-large}.
 We use a learning rate of {\tt 2e-5} for the Adam optimizer with $\epsilon$ value {\tt 1e-08}.
 The maximum sequence length of the model is $1048$ tokens.